MinchinWeb/docker-pypi/Readme.md

 If you map `/config` (which is probably what you want), you'll need to provide a `config.ini` file in that directory.
 The [default configuration](https://github.com/MinchinWeb/docker-pypi/blob/master/root/config/config.ini) can be used as is (although you have to copy it in place).
+Note that some defaults have been changed from the upstream defaults.
 The [PyPICloud documentation](https://pypicloud.readthedocs.io/en/latest/topics/configuration.html) will be useful if you want to customize it.
 In particular, it has options to use cloud storage for Python packages you are hosting or to use a "full" database (rather than the default of SQLite) for caching your list of available packages.

-Personally, the only option I changed from the default was to add `pypi.fallback = cache`, which will cause packages to be downloaded from the main PyPI and then cached the first time they are requested.
+Personally, the biggest option I changed from the upstream default was to add `pypi.fallback = cache`, which will cause packages to be downloaded from the main PyPI and then cached the first time they are requested.